 - Semisonic, "Closing Time"

-We leave riding a synchronistic wind of change.
+We, the weightlifting team, leave riding a synchronistic wind of change.
 We did a lot right here in Maine, and now its time to go and spread the good word of weightlifting elsewhere.

 When we came to Maine, there was no lifting in Maine.
 Ok, there was a powerlifting gym in Westbrook, Gilly's Gym in Waterville, but nothing you would call a dedicated - heart and soul- weightlifting gym.
 We were here long before crossfit dotted the land with boxes.